-ent and Nature of Circulation Average No. Copies Each Issue During Preceding 12 Months No. Copies Single Issue Published Nearest to Filing Date Office Square, Boston MA 02109-3921; tel.
-617.289.0111, TDD 800.877.8339, or ocr. boston@ed.gov.
-For additional Fotal Number of Copies (Net press run) Paid and/or Requested Distribution 5,005 79,072 information, including informa- tion on Yale's sexual misconduct policies and a list of resources Outside-County Paid/Requested Mail oscriptions Stated on PS Form 3541 In-County Paid/Requested Mail 4,942 79,072 available to Yale community members with concerns about oscriptions Stated on PS Form 3541 Sales Through Dealers and Carriers, eet Vendors, Counter Sales, and Other sexual misconduct, please visit https://titleix.yale.edu. d/Requested Distribution Outside USPS Requested Copies Distributed by Other In accordance with federal and state law, the University il Classes Through the USPS fotal Paid and/or Requested Circulation maintains information on security policies and procedures ım of b (1), (2), (3), and (4)] Nonrequested Distribution 7 Mail and Outside the Mail) 4,942 79,072 and prepares an annual campus security and fire safety report containing three years' worth Outside-County as Stated on PS Form 3541 of campus crime statistics and In-County as Stated on PS Form 3541 security policy statements, By Other Mail Classes Through the USPS Nonrequested Copies Distributed fire safety information, and a description of where students, tside the Mail Fotal Nonrequested Distribution faculty, and staff should go to 1m of d (1), (2), (3), and (4)] report crimes.
-The fire safety otal Distribution (Sum of c and e) 4,942 79,072 section of the annual report Copies not Distributed contains information on current Total (Sum of f and g) 4,942 79,072 fire safety practices and any fires ercent Paid and/or Requested Circulation that occurred within on-campus livided by f times 100) 100% 100% student housing facilities.

-Creative Team

-Mark Dunn, B.A.
-2007, Senior Associate Director, Outreach & Recruitment, Undergraduate Admissions

-Moira Poe, Senior Associate Director, Strategic Priorities, Undergraduate Admissions

-Jeremiah Quinlan, B.A.
-2003, Dean of Undergraduate Admissions & Financial Aid

-Julian Tamayo, Senior Assistant Director of Undergraduate Admissions

-DESIGN Allen Moore, M.F.A.
-1988

-PHOTOGRAPHY Michael Marsland, Yale OPAC

-ADDITIONAL PHOTOGRAPHY Román Castellanos-Monfil.
-B.A.
-2015; Lisa Kereszi, M.F.A.
-2000: and some of the students profiled law in employment of women, minority group members, individuals with disabilities, and protected veterans.
-Additionally, in accordance with Yale's

-Amendments of 1972 protects people from sex discrimination in educational programs and activities at institutions that receive federal financial assistance.
-Questions regarding Title IX may be referred to and Harassment (https://your.

-The University is committed

-Policy Against Discrimination

-yale.edu/policies-procedures/

-policies/9000-vale-university-

-policy-against-discrimina-

-tion-and-harassment), and

-as delineated by federal and

-Connecticut law, Yale does

-not discriminate in admis-

-sions, educational programs,

-individual on account of that

-individual's sex; sexual orienta-

-or employment against any

-or expression; race; color;

-national or ethnic origin;

-religion; age; disability;

-status as a special disabled

-veteran, veteran of the Vietnam

-era, or other covered veteran:
+Average No. Copies Each Issue During No. Copies Single Issue Published

+tent and Nature of Circulation Preceding 12 Months Nearest to Filing Date

+Total Number of Copies (Net press run) Paid and/or Requested Distribution 9,826 9 2 ,433

+Outside-County Paid/Requested Mail

+bscriptions Stated on PS Form 3541 In-County Paid/Requested Mail 9,694 92,383

+bscriptions Stated on PS Form 3541 Sales Through Dealers and Carriers,

+eet Vendors, Counter Sales, and Other d/Requested Distribution Outside USPS 132 50

+Requested Copies Distributed by Other 132 50

+il Classes Through the USPS o 0

+Fotal Paid and/or Requested Circulation

+am of b (1), (2), (3), and (4)] 9,826 92,433

+Nonrequested Distribution

+y Mail and Outside the Mail)

+Outside-County as Stated on PS Form 3541

+In-County as Stated on PS Form 3541

+By Other Mail Classes Through the USPS

+Nonrequested Copies Distributed

+itside the Mail

+Total Nonrequested Distribution

+1m of d (1), (2), (3), and (4)]

+Total Distribution (Sum of c and e) 9,826 92,433

+Copies not Distributed

+Total (Sum of f and g) 9,826 92,433

+Percent Paid and/or Requested Circulation

+divided by f times 100) 100% 100%

+The university is committed to affirmative action under law in employment of women, minority group members, individuals with disabilities, and protected veterans.
+Additionally, in accordance with Yale's Policy Against Discrimination and Harassment (https://your. yale.edu/policies-procedures/ policies/9000-vale-universitypolicy-against-discrimination-and-harassment), and as delineated by federal and Connecticut law, Yale does not discriminate in admissions, educational programs, or employment against any individual on account of that individual's sex; sexual orientation; gender identity or expression; race; color; national or ethnic origin; religion; age; disability; status as a special disabled veteran, veteran of the Vietnam era, or other covered veteran: